Erlite/apertureos/readme.md

 I didn't remove all commands from my packages inside the configs.
 You might be missing some packages.
 Make backups!
 The i3 config contains a shortcut (Mod1+Shift+P) to take a screenshot with maim

+For any missing files, open an issue :D